Mcilhaggis/note-taker/README.md

 ![Screenshot of Note Taker storage and writing page.](public/assets/images/screenshot-2.png "Screenshot of Note Taker storage and writing page.")

+## Link
+The live project can be found here: https://notepad-rm.herokuapp.com/

 ## Licensing
 The licensing used for this project is MIT